National Geographic Global Networks: Channels by region

 All of National Geographic-branded television channels are operated as a part of this unit's business.
-The Society provides most of programming on the channels, while Disney's broadcast-related units handle distribution and advertisement sales of the channels.
+The Society provides most of programming on the channels, while Disney Entertainment units handle distribution and advertisement sales of the channels.
 In most cases internationally, the National Geographic and Disney channels cross-promote each other.
-In some territories, the versions of National Geographic channels are directly operated by Disney.
+In some territories like Japan, the versions of National Geographic channels are directly operated by Disney.